Custom Commands

 local messageInstance = Instance.new("Message", workspace)

-messageInstance.Text = if message == context.OPTIONAL then "Default message" else message
+messageInstance.Text = if message == nil then "Default message" else message

--- This will destroy the message after 5 seconds
+-- Destroy the message after 5 seconds

 task.delay(5, messageInstance.Destroy, messageInstance)